RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Lakehouse architecture & workspace.md

 > RESTORE TABLE <table_name> TO VERSION AS OF <version>
 > ```

 7. **Optimizing Delta Lake Tables**: Say you have a table that has accumulated many small files due to frequent write operations.
-By running the OPTIMIZE command, these small files can be compacted into one or more larger files.
+By running the OPTIMIZE command, these small files can be compacted into one or more larger files, while the small files will be soft deleted.

 >```pyspark
 >OPTIMIZE <table_name>